 The other day I felt like giving up on life.
 I had had one of the hardest 24-30 hours I’ve had in a very long time.
+So, today, I want to talk about what to do when you feel like giving up.
 For those of you who know me in real life, you know I’m a very positive, glass-half-full kind of girl.
 Yet Thursday evening I was hit with a huge wave of self-doubt.
 I went to bed thinking it would be better in the morning.
 It wasn’t.
 I was depressed, I was sad, and I just didn’t want to go on.

 I questioned my mothering skills.

 I questioned why I’m even writing.
 Does anybody even care?

 I don’t have many Christian Friends.
 Am I affecting anyone?

 My dear friend, every one of those things are lies from the pit of hell.
 I bet that most of you reading this blog have faced the same kind of self-doubt that I did.
 You’ve allowed yourself to believe the lies of the enemy.
 He’s a crafty fellow, that one.
 He finds our weakest areas and plants seeds of doubt in our minds.
 These seeds are placed in our minds like they are our own thoughts.
 My dear friend, I want to remind you that those thoughts are not your own.

 John 10:10 (NIV) The thief comes only to steal and kill and destroy; I have come that they may have life, and have it to the full.

 I didn’t do all the right things in these moments.
 That’s not what it’s about.
 It’s about doing the best we can and learning from our mistakes.

 What To Do When You Feel like giving up: